boramgaudet/boramgaudet/README.md

 ## Hi, I'm Boram! 😊

 I’m an MSBA student at UC Irvine (Class of 2026) pursuing entry-level Data Analyst roles.
-I’m interested in analytics roles that use data to understand performance, behavior, and trends, and translate those insights into real business decisions across functions like sales, marketing, product, operations, and strategy.
+I’m especially interested in understanding customer behavior and performance drivers, which is why sales, marketing, and product analytics resonate with me.

 ### Tools
 - Python (pandas)